OBarronCS/seabox/README.md

 ## Note on security
 Seabox uses rootful Podman, which means **root in the container is root on the host**.
 Do not run any software in these containers that you wouldn't run on your host.
+Root in the container can modify the host system - the container environment should be treated as providing convenient access to a root file system of a chosen Linux distribution with no security isolation to the host.

 ## Configuration